Ever since I started teaching English abroad:

 Just giving children worksheets and expecting them to complete them with a minimum of fuss was a learning curve for me.
 Likewise, teaching adults and being stumped with a question that I didn’t know how to answer was a difficult experience.

-My first year of teaching English abroad has been a learning curve, to say the least.
+My first year of teaching English abroad has been a learning curve.
 There were a few times when I considered quitting, but I’m glad I continued.
 So I’m going to share a few things that have helped me improve and become a better teacher this past year!

 Games, games and more games

-This is probably one of the most important lessons I learnt on my quest to be a better ESL teacher.
-Games in general, are the best way to teach English, especially with children.
+This is probably one of the most important lessons I learnt early in my quest to be a better ESL teacher.
+Games in general, are the best way to teach English, especially to children.
 As children are not learning English by choice, they can be unenthusiastic at times, more so if you give them boring worksheets to complete!

 Playing games grabs their attention and makes the class more enjoyable for them and for you.
 No one likes a boring class, even the teachers, so, if they are having fun, then you will too!
 In a way, when teaching children English, you assume the role of entertainer more than a teacher.
 You have to keep the children entertained and engaged, otherwise, they get restless.